jeroenherczeg/jeroenherczeg/README.md

 Head of Engineering at @protoku

-Microservices and Kubernetes • Continuous Delivery • Code analysis, automation and generation • Artificial intelligence
+Microservices and kubernetes • Continuous delivery • Code analysis, automation and generation • Artificial intelligence